LEANDER HIGH SCHOOL ATTENDANCE

 - Official verification of the visit from the institution of higher education must be provided within 2 days of the student's return to LHS.
 A map of campus, parking permit, or picture of student at campus visit will not be sufficient documentation.

 - Verification of the college visit must be on college letterhead and include the student's name, ID #, grade, and date of the visit.

 All students are required to take their fall semester exams.
 Exemptions from Final Exams are an honor earned by students who attend school regularly, follow the student code of conduct, master the required content and demonstrate required grades.
 This incentive has proven a powerful and effective tool encouraging high levels of student attendance that affect our Average Daily Attendance (ADA).
 Although exam exemptions excuse a student from taking the cumulative final exam, they were never intended to excuse students from attending the class.
-The state of Texas does not reimburse, waive, or honor campus exam exemptions for attendance accounting purposes.
-As a result, LISD loses approximately $40 per student for average daily attendance.

 What is the policy?
 LISD handbook policy states: Students who qualify for spring semester exam exemptions must attend all classes during the week of semester exams.
 Qualifying students are exempt from taking the semester exam but are not exempt from attending class.

 Final exam exemption policies (including required qualifications) can be found in the district handbook.